thecodepixi/Code-Cafe-Online_Code-of-Conduct/README.md

 - the member(s) involved in the event
 - any surrounding details you think are relevant to the report

-Please know that your harassment report with _always_ remain anonymous.
+Please know that your harassment report will _always_ remain anonymous.
 The harassing member will never be informed of who has contacted us regarding their actions.
 If you are concerned about potential retaliatory behavior, please feel free to make an anonymous report via email.

 We value your participation in our community and hope that by communicating these expectations, we can continue to enjoy a harassment-free environment.